Our packaging

 Our tubes

-Our tubes are vegetable and sugar cane-based.*
+Our tubes are all made from vegetable plastic, sourced from sugar cane*.

 Originally from Brazil, sugarcane is a renewable resource with sustainable cultivation; it requires little water, no pesticides, and grows easily.
 As a result, it does not require a lot of cultivable area.
 To make the process even more sustainable, the waste from its production is transformed into fertilizer and biofuel to power neighboring cities.